webpy/webpy.github.com/cookbook/logging.md

             sys.stdout = LogIO(self.logger, logging.INFO)
             sys.stderr = LogIO(self.logger, logging.ERROR)

-Then when you run your app, you pass a reference to to the class e.g. (if the above was part of the module 'mylog';
+Then when you run your app, you pass a reference to to the class e.g. (if the above was part of the module 'mylog')

     from mylog import Log
     application = web.application(urls, globals())